jdonnerstag/pyfwf_db/README.rst

 - Persisted indexes: Not a huge gain, but saving few more seconds
 - Casts and transformations to convert field data (bytes) into strings, ints, dates or anything you want
-- Files which are compressed or from a (remote) object-store can be processed, but must fit into memory (or uncompressed and locally cached; not in scope of this lib)
+- Files which are compressed or from a (remote) object-store can still be processed, but must fit into memory (or uncompressed and locally cached; not in scope of this lib)
 - Field length is in bytes rather then chars.
 UTF-8 chars consume 1-6 bytes, which leads to variable line lengths in bytes.
 The lib however relies on a constant line